What is Deadstock and How Can You Avoid It?

 Negative reviews and poor design can slow down sales, so having a lot of deadstock can sometimes indicate product issues.

 To make sure products move fast, brands need to work with reliable manufacturers and product designers.
+Brands should also regularly track their ratings and reviews across all channels with a digital shelf solution.

 How to get rid of deadstock?